Healthy RVing

 What Your Body Actually Needs in RV Life

-• a few minutes of movement
+• moving a few minutes several times a day

-• gentle mobility
+• gentle flexibility and mobility

-• simple strength
+• simple strength training for power not bulk

 • small reset moments throughout the day